-The Equipment Boost for Schools initiative funds new specialised equipment and assistive technologies to support students with disabilities and additional learning needs.
+The Equipment Boost for Schools initiative funds new equipment and assistive technology to support students with disabilities or additional learning needs.

 - literacy aids